RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

 * Spyder is now on Github: https://github.com/spyder-ide/spyder

 * Editor
+    - Use the Jedi library to do code completions
     - Add Ctrl+= as a shortcut to do Zoom in
     - Add an option to show blank spaces, under the Source menu.
 There is also an option to make this permanent under `Preferences > Editor`.
 * IPython Console